amrvac/amrvac/doc/par.md

 numerical models of solar atmosphere leads to significant underestimation of coronal density and large errors in thermodynamic evolution.
-Transition Region Adaptive thermal Conduction (TRAC) invented by Johnson and Bradshaw (2019 ApJL, 873, L22) is implemented to fix this problem by setting `trac=F` for 1D HD and multidimensional MHD solar atmospheric models.
+Transition Region Adaptive thermal Conduction (TRAC) invented by Johnson and Bradshaw (2019 ApJL, 873, L22) is implemented to fix this problem by setting `trac=T` for 1D HD and multidimensional MHD solar atmospheric models.

 ## Boundlist {#par_boundlist}